Financial Reporters Missed the Role of Neoliberal Bias in Market Volatility Reporting

 Year-Over-Year Change in Private Sector Real Hourly and Weekly Earnings, 2012-2017, American Action Forum

-As this Intercept article pointed out, “market watchers have said flat-out that the crash was triggered by a new jobs report released Friday that showed that wages, nearly a decade into the recovery, might finally be starting to rise.”
+As this Intercept article pointed out, “Market watchers have said flat-out that the crash was triggered by a new jobs report released Friday that showed that wages, nearly a decade into the recovery, might finally be starting to rise.”

-Yet as Fed policy incorporates new inflation targets, neoliberal thought is to contain labor costs and keep any wage gains by workers, including restaurant service workers, at a minimum.
+Yet, as Fed policy incorporates new inflation targets, neoliberal thought is to contain labor costs and keep any wage gains by workers, including restaurant service workers, at a minimum.

 Limits of Financial Reporting

-In his 2005 book, A Brief History of Neoliberalism, Harvey says “to guard against their greatest fears—fascism, communism, socialism, authoritarian populism, and even majority rule—the neoliberals have to put strong limits on democratic governance, relying instead upon undemocratic and unaccountable institutions (such as the Federal Reserve or the International Monetary Fund) to make key decisions.”
-This may be playing out now before the American public, yet most financial journalists do not even know neoliberalism exists and hos it is shaping their reporting.
+In his 2005 book, A Brief History of Neoliberalism, Harvey says, “to guard against their greatest fears—fascism, communism, socialism, authoritarian populism, and even majority rule—the neoliberals have to put strong limits on democratic governance, relying instead upon undemocratic and unaccountable institutions (such as the Federal Reserve or the International Monetary Fund) to make key decisions.”
+This may be playing out now before the American public, yet most financial journalists do not even know neoliberalism exists and how it is shaping their reporting.

 Previous articleAt This Year’s Holiday Party Keep Your Hands to Yourself